Psalm 30

 Notes

 The psalm opens with the verb אֲרוֹמִמְךָ ("I will exalt you"), a Polel form of רוּם ("to be high, exalted"), which is immediately paired with the reason: דִלִּיתָנִי ("you drew me up").
 This second verb is from the root דָּלָה, which means "to draw up" as one draws water from a well (compare Exodus 2:16, Proverbs 20:5).
 The image is of someone pulled up from deep waters or a deep pit.
-There is a beautiful reciprocity: David exalts God because God first lifted him.
-The wordplay between "exalting" God and being "drawn up" by God creates a vertical axis that runs through the entire psalm -- down into Sheol, up into praise.
+The reciprocity is striking: David exalts God because God first lifted him.
+The wordplay between "exalting" God and being "drawn up" by God creates a vertical axis that runs through the entire psalm — down into Sheol, up into praise.

 Verse 4 shifts from personal testimony to communal exhortation.
-David summons the חֲסִידָיו ("his faithful ones, his saints") -- those bound to God by covenant loyalty -- to join in praise.
-The phrase לְזֵכֶר קָדְשׁוֹ is rendered "His holy name" in the BSB, but more literally it means "to the memorial of his holiness" or "to his holy remembrance."
-The word זֵכֶר ("remembrance, memorial") suggests that God's name itself is a memorial -- a reminder of who he is and what he has done.
+David summons the חֲסִידָיו ("his faithful ones, his saints") —those bound to God by covenant loyalty —to join in praise.
+The phrase לְזֵכֶר קָדְשׁוֹ is often rendered "his holy name," but more literally it means "to the memorial of his holiness" or "to his holy remembrance."
+The word זֵכֶר ("remembrance, memorial") suggests that God's name itself is a memorial —a reminder of who he is and what he has done.

-Verse 5 contains one of the most beloved lines in the Psalter.
-The Hebrew is remarkably compact: כִּי רֶגַע בְּאַפּוֹ חַיִּים בִּרְצוֹנוֹ -- literally, "for a moment in his anger, a lifetime in his favor."
+Verse 5 is striking in its compression.
+The Hebrew is remarkably compact: כִּי רֶגַע בְּאַפּוֹ חַיִּים בִּרְצוֹנוֹ —literally, "for a moment in his anger, a lifetime in his favor."
 The contrast between רֶגַע ("a moment, an instant") and חַיִּים ("a lifetime, life") is stark: God's anger is measured in seconds, his favor in a whole life.
-The second half of the verse uses the verb יָלִין ("to lodge, spend the night"), from the root לוּן, which refers to a temporary overnight stay -- the same word used for a traveler lodging at an inn.
-Weeping is a temporary guest; it checks in for the night but does not take up permanent residence.
+The second half of the verse uses the verb יָלִין ("to lodge, spend the night"), from the root לוּן, which refers to a temporary overnight stay —the same word used for a traveler lodging at an inn.
+Weeping is a temporary guest: it checks in for the night but does not stay.
 By morning, רִנָּה ("a shout of joy, a ringing cry") arrives.
 The word רִנָּה is not quiet contentment but a loud, exuberant cry of celebration.
 Paul echoes the theology of this verse when he writes that "our light and momentary affliction is producing for us an eternal weight of glory far beyond all comparison" (2 Corinthians 4:17).

 From Complacency Through Crisis to Prayer (vv.
 6-10)